September 2017 Region News

 There are a lot of new changes occurring to AITP as a result of the acquisition by CompTIA.
 David Fish, our Eastern District Director has written a monthly Eastern District Director’s Message for our Monthly Region 18 Communigram keeping all of us abreast of what is happening at the national level.
 Please make sure and read his article in this Communigram.

-Our next Region 18 BOD meeting will be on Thursday, June 22, 2017.
+Our next Region 18 BOD meeting will be held on Sunday, October 8, 2017 at 10:20 AM in the Hospitality Suite at our CompTIA Region 18 Conference in Charleston, WV.
 Our Region 18 Board of Directors meetings are normally on the fourth (4th) Thursday evening of every month.
 The meetings are usually held via teleconference.
 If you’d like to participate in future RD meetings, please contact your RD for the dial in numbers or any of your Region Officers.
-If you’re not an Officer or RD, please contact Mary Jane Scruggs at “email@example.com” and let her know you’ll be attending so you can be added to the roll call.
+If you’re not an Officer or RD, please contact Mary Jane Scruggs at “firstname.lastname@example.org” and let her know you’ll be attending so you can be added to the roll call.